PoliticalGraveyard.com

 DISSENTER (Soundex D253) — See also ADDISS, CARDISS, DERSTEIN, DISS, DISSELL, DISSLINGER, DISSTON, SENTEL, SENTELL, SENTELLE, SENTER, SENTERFITT.

-Dissenter, The Great: See Oliver Wendell Holmes, Jr.
+Dissenter, The Great: See Oliver Wendell Holmes Jr.

-DISSLINGER (Soundex D245) — See also ADDISS, ANSLINGER, CARDISS, DISS, DISSELL, DISSENTER, DISSTON, ESLINGER, ESSLINGER, GOSSLING, HASLINGER, HAUSSLING, KESSLING, KIESSLING, KISSLING, LINGER, SCHOESSLING, SLINGER, SLINGERLAND, SLINGERLEND, STYSLINGER, WESSLING.
+DISSLINGER (Soundex D245) — See also ADDISS, ANSLINGER, CARDISS, DISS, DISSELL, DISSENTER, DISSTON, ESLINGER, ESSLING, ESSLINGER, GOSSLING, HASLINGER, HAUSSLING, KESSLING, KIESSLING, KISSLING, LINGER, SCHOESSLING, SLINGER, SLINGERLAND, SLINGERLEND, STYSLINGER, WESSLING.

 Disslinger, N. V. — of New Braunfels, Comal County, Tex.
 Republican.
 Alternate delegate to Republican National Convention from Texas, 1912.
 Burial location unknown.

-Disston, Hamilton — of Philadelphia, Philadelphia County, Pa.
+Disston, Hamilton (d.
+1896) — of Philadelphia, Philadelphia County, Pa.
 Republican.
-Delegate to Republican National Convention from Pennsylvania, 1884.
+Delegate to Republican National Convention from Pennsylvania, 1884, 1888.
+Died in 1896.
 Burial location unknown.

 Disston, Samuel — of Philadelphia, Philadelphia County, Pa.
 Republican.
 Alternate delegate to Republican National Convention from Pennsylvania, 1908.
 Burial location unknown.